awsdocs/amazon-dynamodb-developer-guide/doc_source/TicTacToe.Phase2.md

 This example application highlights the following DynamoDB data model concepts:
 + ****Table**** – In DynamoDB, a table is a collection of items \(that is, records\), and each item is a collection of name\-value pairs called attributes\.

-  In this Tic\-Tac\-Toe example, the application stores all game data in a table, Games\.
+  In this Tic\-Tac\-Toe example, the application stores all game data in a table, `Games`\.
 The application creates one item in the table per game and stores all game data as attributes\.
 A tic\-tac\-toe game can have up to nine moves\.
 Because DynamoDB tables do not have a schema in cases where only the primary key is the required attribute, the application can store varying number of attributes per game item\.

-  The Games table has a simple primary key made of one attribute, `GameId`, of string type\.
+  The `Games` table has a simple primary key made of one attribute, `GameId`, of string type\.
 The application assigns a unique ID to each game\.
 For more information on DynamoDB primary keys, see [Primary Key](HowItWorks.CoreComponents.md#HowItWorks.CoreComponents.PrimaryKey)\.

-  When a user initiates a tic\-tac\-toe game by inviting another user to play, the application creates a new item in the Games table with attributes storing game metadata, such as the following:
+  When a user initiates a tic\-tac\-toe game by inviting another user to play, the application creates a new item in the `Games` table with attributes storing game metadata, such as the following:
   + `HostId`, the user who initiated the game\.
   + `Opponent`, the user who was invited to play\.
   + The user whose turn it is to play\.
 The user who initiated the game plays first\.
   + The user who uses the **O** symbol on the board\.
 The user who initiates the games uses the **O** symbol\.

   In addition, the application creates a `StatusDate` concatenated attribute, marking the initial game state as `PENDING`\.
 The following screenshot shows an example item as it appears in the DynamoDB console:
-![\[Image NOT FOUND\]](http://docs.aws.amazon.com/amazondynamodb/latest/developerguide/images/tic-tac-toe-10.png)![\[Image NOT FOUND\]](http://docs.aws.amazon.com/amazondynamodb/latest/developerguide/)![\[Image NOT FOUND\]](http://docs.aws.amazon.com/amazondynamodb/latest/developerguide/)
+![\[Console screenshot of the attributes table.\]](http://docs.aws.amazon.com/amazondynamodb/latest/developerguide/images/tic-tac-toe-10.png)![\[Console screenshot of the attributes table.\]](http://docs.aws.amazon.com/amazondynamodb/latest/developerguide/)![\[Console screenshot of the attributes table.\]](http://docs.aws.amazon.com/amazondynamodb/latest/developerguide/)

   As the game progresses, the application adds one attribute to the table for each game move\.
 The attribute name is the board position, for example `TopLeft` or `BottomRight`\.
 For example, a move might have a `TopLeft` attribute with the value `O`, a `TopRight` attribute with the value `O`, and a `BottomRight` attribute with the value `X`\.
 The attribute value is either `O` or `X`, depending on which user made the move\.
-For example, consider the following board:
+For example, consider the following board\.
-![\[Image NOT FOUND\]](http://docs.aws.amazon.com/amazondynamodb/latest/developerguide/images/tic-tac-toe-30.png)![\[Image NOT FOUND\]](http://docs.aws.amazon.com/amazondynamodb/latest/developerguide/)![\[Image NOT FOUND\]](http://docs.aws.amazon.com/amazondynamodb/latest/developerguide/)
+![\[Screenshot showing a finished tic-tac-toe game that ended in a tie.\]](http://docs.aws.amazon.com/amazondynamodb/latest/developerguide/images/tic-tac-toe-30.png)![\[Screenshot showing a finished tic-tac-toe game that ended in a tie.\]](http://docs.aws.amazon.com/amazondynamodb/latest/developerguide/)![\[Screenshot showing a finished tic-tac-toe game that ended in a tie.\]](http://docs.aws.amazon.com/amazondynamodb/latest/developerguide/)
 + ****Concatenated value attributes**** – The `StatusDate` attribute illustrates a concatenated value attribute\.
 In this approach, instead of creating separate attributes to store game status \(`PENDING`, `IN_PROGRESS`, and `FINISHED`\) and date \(when the last move was made\), you combine them as single attribute, for example `IN_PROGRESS_2014-04-30 10:20:32`\.

   The application then uses the `StatusDate` attribute in creating secondary indexes by specifying `StatusDate` as a sort key for the index\.
 The benefit of using the `StatusDate` concatenated value attribute is further illustrated in the indexes discussed next\.
 + ****Global secondary indexes**** – You can use the table's primary key, `GameId`, to efficiently query the table to find a game item\.
 To query the table on attributes other than the primary key attributes, DynamoDB supports the creation of secondary indexes\.
 In this example application, you build the following two secondary indexes:
-![\[Image NOT FOUND\]](http://docs.aws.amazon.com/amazondynamodb/latest/developerguide/images/tic-tac-toe-indexes-10.png)![\[Image NOT FOUND\]](http://docs.aws.amazon.com/amazondynamodb/latest/developerguide/)![\[Image NOT FOUND\]](http://docs.aws.amazon.com/amazondynamodb/latest/developerguide/)
+![\[Screenshot showing the hostStatusDate and oppStatusDate global secondary indexes created in the example application.\]](http://docs.aws.amazon.com/amazondynamodb/latest/developerguide/images/tic-tac-toe-indexes-10.png)![\[Screenshot showing the hostStatusDate and oppStatusDate global secondary indexes created in the example application.\]](http://docs.aws.amazon.com/amazondynamodb/latest/developerguide/)![\[Screenshot showing the hostStatusDate and oppStatusDate global secondary indexes created in the example application.\]](http://docs.aws.amazon.com/amazondynamodb/latest/developerguide/)
   + **HostId\-StatusDate\-index**\.
 This index has `HostId` as a partition key and `StatusDate` as a sort key\.
 You can use this index to query on `HostId`, for example to find games hosted by a particular user\.
   + **OpponentId\-StatusDate\-index**\.
 This index has `OpponentId` as a partition key and `StatusDate` as a sort key\.
 You can use this index to query on `Opponent`, for example to find games where a particular user is the opponent\.